This is the preview version of the Wisconsin State Legislature site.

 A defendant waives the right of confrontation by failing to object to the trial court’s finding of witness unavailability.
 State v.
 Gove, 148 Wis.
 2d 936, 437 N.W.2d 218 (1989).

-A prosecutor who obtained an incriminating statement from a defendant is obliged to honor a subpoena and to testify at a suppression hearing if there is a reasonable probability that testifying will lead to relevant evidence.
+A prosecutor who obtains an incriminating statement from a defendant is obliged to honor a subpoena and to testify at a suppression hearing if there is a reasonable probability that testifying will lead to relevant evidence.
 State v.
 Wallis, 149 Wis.
 2d 534, 439 N.W.2d 590 (Ct.
 App.
 1989).

 A defendant had no confrontation clause rights as to hearsay at a pretrial motion hearing.
 The trial court could rely on hearsay in making its decision.
 State v.
 Frambs, 157 Wis.
 2d 700, 460 N.W.2d 811 (Ct.
 App.
 1990).